maratori/maratori/README.md

 ### Hi there 👋

-I am Marat Reymers, software engineer.
+I am Marat Reymers, a software engineer.
-Fanatic of linters, QA and open-source.
+Fanatic of linters, QA, and open-source.
 Also, I love debates about technology.

 [![GitHub stats][GitHub stats-img]][GitHub stats-url]